 directly on simjek.com before or on arrival.

-The Simjek team will deliver you a ready-to-use SIM card (with 3G) directly at your Hotel or at the Airport exit gate, which will allow you to be online right away.
+The Simjek team will deliver you a ready-to-use SIM card (with 3G) directly at your Hotel or at the Airport exit gate.

 If you are on your way to more remote areas or the smaller islands around Bali, then we advise you to get your SIM card sorted before going there.